ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 This list is not exhaustive.
 The server MAY return errors set to a URI other than those defined above.
 Servers MUST NOT use the DAP URN namespace for errors not listed in the appropriate IANA registry (see {{urn-space}}).
-Clients SHOULD display the "detail" field of all errors.
-The "instance" value MUST be the endpoint to which the request was targeted.
-The problem document MUST also include a "taskid" member which contains the associated DAP task ID (this value is always known, see {{task-configuration}}), encoded in Base 64 using the URL and filename safe alphabet with no padding defined in sections 5 and 3.2 of
+The "detail" member of the Problem Details document includes additional diagnostic information.

-{{!RFC4648}}.
+When the task ID is known (see {{task-configuration}}), the problem document SHOULD include an additional "taskid" member containing the ID encoded in Base 64 using the URL and filename safe alphabet with no padding defined in sections 5 and 3.2 of {{!RFC4648}}.

 In the remainder of this document, the tokens in the table above are used to refer to error types, rather than the full URNs.
 For example, an "error of type